 Rapid growth of web-based social networks has redefined social interactions.
 Web-based networks do not require personal, direct contact but at the same time they provide rich traces of data about their activities.
 These kinds of social networks and the behaviors that govern their dynamics and evolution are the subject of our research.
 The Center’s current work is organized into five projects focusing on fundamental science and its applications ranging from military to industrial to personal.
 One project, led by Dr. Ching-Yung Lin of IBM, investigates social networks in formal organizations.
 The research aims at answering questions such as “Does mentoring improve performance of mentorees in the organization?”, or “How is the structure of social networks influenced by the formal organizational chart?”, and “How can vast volume of data about social networks be efficiently stored and accessed?”
-In military setting, the questions are “How does the pattern of interactions within a military unit affect performance of tasks?” or “What kinds of ties with communities external to the Army are necessary for success?”
-Another project, led by Prof. Malik Magdon-Ismail of RPI, studies hidden communities adversary to the prevailing ideologies, that often arise within large interacting groups existing in the Internet.
+In a military setting, the questions are “How does the pattern of interactions within a military unit affect performance of tasks?” or “What kinds of ties with communities external to the Army are necessary for success?”
+Another project, led by Prof. Malik Magdon-Ismail of RPI, studies hidden communities adversary to the prevailing ideologies that often arise within large interacting groups existing in the Internet.
 For example, some terrorist cells develop through electronic communications.
-The basic questions are “How can we use the massive streams of data to detect adversarial networks?” and “How do adversary networks evolve”.
+The basic questions are “How can we use the massive streams of data to detect adversarial networks?” and “How do adversary networks evolve?”.
 The project also will further our understanding of how information flows within such networks.
 The project on cognitive aspects of social networks is led by Prof. Wayne Gray of RPI.
 The main focus of this research is to understand how limits of human cognition influence our interaction over the networks, how they dictate the way in which the network information should be presented, and how to include such limitations in realistic models of network interactions.
-The project will also investigate how a social and cognitive network can quickly extract the most meaningful information for the soldier and decision maker that is useful in all aspects of their operations from supporting humanitarian operations to force protection and full combat operations.
+The project will also investigate how a social and cognitive network can quickly extract the most meaningful information for the soldier and decision maker that is useful in all aspects of their operations; from supporting humanitarian operations to force protection and full combat operations.

-At RPI, the Center is a part of the Network Science and Technology Center (NEST) led by the Director, Prof. Boleslaw K. Szymanski and Associate Director, Prof. Sibel Adali.
-The Network Science and Technology (NEST) Center is focused on the fundamental research and engineering of natural and technological networks, ranging from social and cognitive networks to computer networks.
+At RPI, SCNARC is part of the Network Science and Technology Center (NEST) led by Director, Prof. Boleslaw K. Szymanski.
+The NEST Center is focused on the fundamental research and engineering of natural and technological networks, ranging from social and cognitive networks to computer networks.
 The fundamental understanding of network structures and dynamic processes arising in them combined with the novel designs of protocols for communication and algorithms for applications will enable experts in the fields ranging from sociology, to biology, medicine, physics, computer science and engineering and transportation engineering to apply the results of the center research in their specific disciplines.

-NEST research is focused on studying fundamental properties of networks, the processes underlying their evolution and the paradigms for network engineering to enhance their efficiency, reliability, robustness and other desirable properties.
+NEST research studies the fundamental properties of networks, the processes underlying their evolution and the paradigms for network engineering to enhance their efficiency, reliability, robustness and other desirable properties.
 Research on natural networks, such as social and cognitive networks in which people interact over a variety of means, focuses on cognitive models of net-centric interactions, models and algorithms of community creation and evolution, impact of mobility on network formation, dependencies between social, information and communication networks and spread of opinions and ideologies among network nodes.
-Research on technological networks, such as computer, transportation and energy distribution networks, focuses on their optimal design from the point of view of flow maximization, fault tolerance to failure, graceful degradation in case of partial damage, etc. In communication networks, NEST develops and studies network protocols and algorithms, especially for wireless and sensor networks and studies system issues in interoperability of communication networks with computer systems.
+Research on technological networks, such as computer, transportation and energy distribution networks, focuses on their optimal design from the point of view of flow maximization, fault tolerance to failure, graceful degradation in case of partial damage, etc. In communication networks, the Center develops and studies network protocols and algorithms, especially for wireless and sensor networks and studies system issues in interoperability of communication networks with computer systems.
 NEST actively transitions the developed protocols and algorithms to industrial practice and commercialization.

-The NS CTA program brings together government, industry and academic institutions to perform foundational, cross-cutting research for a fundamental understanding of interactions, interdependencies, and common underlying science among social/cognitive, information, and communications networks.
+The NS-CTA program brings together government, industry and academic institutions to perform foundational, cross-cutting research for a fundamental understanding of interactions, interdependencies, and common underlying science among social/cognitive, information, and communications networks.
 Prediction and control of the composite behavior of these complex interacting networks will ultimately enhance effectiveness in network-enabled warfare and counterinsurgency.
 To this end, NS CTA establishes four closely collaborating Network Research Centers: Information Networks Academic Research Center (INARC), Communications Networks (CNARC), Social-Cognitive Networks (SCNARC), and Interdisciplinary Research Center (IRC).